JV Flex engages people 18 years+ living in Portland or Seattle to experience a JVC Northwest values-driven year of service within their communities.

 JVC Northwest as an AmeriCorps Program

 In 2010, JVC Northwest became an AmeriCorps National Direct Grantee and in 2013, 2016, and 2019 this status was renewed for another three years, respectively.
-Due to this grant, all Non-Residential JVS are also AmeriCorps members.
-Non-Residential JV AmeriCorps members are eligible to receive an Education Award to put toward school loans or future education, after satisfactorily completing their terms of service.
+Due to this grant, all JV Flex members are also AmeriCorps members.
+JV AmeriCorps members are eligible to receive an Education Award to put toward school loans or future education, after satisfactorily completing their terms of service.

 Most JVC Northwest Partner Agencies qualify to be AmeriCorps operating sites.
 Partner Agencies where the volunteer is engaged in advocacy or direct Catholic ministry do not qualify to be AmeriCorps operating sites.
 It is important that all Partner Agencies understand the AmeriCorps requirements and their ability to meet them.
 Click here to see a list of prohibited AmeriCorps activities.